PrototypeZone/ceng317/hardware/pcb/troubleshooting.md

 If the LED is not blinking as expected, review the software code controlling the LED.
 Confirm that the GPIO pin settings and blinking pattern are correctly programmed.
 11. Sensor Data:
-If the LED behaviour is influenced by the ADXL345 sensor's data, ensure that the sensor is correctly connected and functioning.
+If the LED behaviour is influenced by the sensor or effector's use, ensure that the sensor is correctly connected and functioning.
 Check if the sensor is providing accurate acceleration data to the Raspberry Pi.
 12. Component Replacement: